3mdeb/news-and-ideas/blog/content/post/2020-01-15-GRUB2_and_3mdeb_minisummit.md

 better, but this requires time and community engagement.

 Most of the talk focused on how those features help coreboot based platforms.
-Overall adoption of security features is slow mostly because of lack of integration across the system components.
+The overall adoption of security features is slow, mostly because of a lack of integration across the system components.

 # Python 3 support in GRUB2